-Then pick whether you already know some Korean or start from zero.
+Then, pick whether you already know some Korean or start from zero.

 If you already understand some Korean, you can take a placement test to measure your existing skills.
-The test design is such that you will get more simple or complex questions based on your answer.
+The test design is such that you will get more simple or complex questions based on your answers.

 You also have to give reasons why you want to learn Korean.
 For example, to support your school study, career options, cultural aspects, travel, family and friends, brain training, etc.

 You can then select between Casual (5 minutes), Regular (10 minutes), Serious (15 minutes), and Intense (20 minutes).
 You can decide your daily goals and free time.

 That’s all.
 It will just take a few minutes to finish the onboarding process.
 Then, finally, you can start studying and practicing game-like bite-size tasks.

 There are three categories of Korean vocabulary.

 This includes native Korean, Sino-Korean, and other foreign loanwords.
 Native Korean words are terms with ancient Koreanic roots.

 In Sino-Korean, Chinese terminology is used.
 But, to your surprise, Sino-Korean origin make up 60% of present Koreans.

 It’s simple to tell which words are Native Korean and which are Sino-Korean while reading a combined Hanja and Hangul alphabet.